 Some children who are diagnosed with autism at a young age appear to “outgrow” or “move past” an autism diagnosis as they grow older.
-But autism is considered by the medical community to be a life-long disorder; it is not something that can be “cured.”
+However, autism is considered by the medical community to be a life-long disorder; it is not something that can be “cured.”

 Tailored therapies are instrumental in helping people with ASD cope with sensory, social, and developmental difficulties.
 Generally, the earlier these tools are used, the better their odds are of managing any associated issues.
 On top of that, some people on the spectrum are able to “mask” autistic behaviors or tendencies.